Last Updated on

-A look at what makeup brushes are made of and the differences between animal hair and synthetic fibres.
+A guide to how makeup brushes are constructed and the differences between synthetic fibre and animal hair bristles.

 Makeup Brush Construction